andrewcbancroft/datadaylife-blog/_posts/create-hdinsight-hadoop-cluster-azure-powershell.md

 # Create a Resource Group
 Resource Groups in Azure make it extremely convenient to package all of the pieces of your temporary, on-the-fly-use, HDInsight Hadoop cluster.

 The idea is to create the storage you need, along with the Hadoop cluster infrastructure you need, and stick them together inside of a resource group.
 Why?
-So that you can tear it all down once you're down by removing the resource group itself.
+So that you can tear it all down once you're done in a single step by removing the resource group itself.
+Removing a resource group is how you can delete both the storage and the HDInsight Hadoop cluster all at once.

-Alternatively, if you happened to want to keep the storage around, no worries.
+If you happened to want to keep the storage around, no worries.
 HDInsight is the piece that can get expensive while it's online.
 You can always resort to removing the HDInsight cluster *only*, if you're wanting to keep the storage, but save on costs while the Hadoop cluster isn't being utilized.

-What do you need to know in order to create a resouce group?
+Om either case, the question remains:  What do you need to know in order to create a resouce group?

 * The **name** of the resource group (you get to make this up)
 * The **location** of the resource group (this is one of the Azure regions)